r-lidar-lab/lidRviewer/README.md

 This is a point cloud viewer for R. The first goal of this package is to be an alternative backend to display point clouds in the [lidR](https://github.com/Jean-Romain/lidR) package in replacement of `rgl`.
 It is fully supported but one may consider that this package is under development (it works good enough to me but still have bugs).

 `rgl` is an awesome package but has some difficulties displaying large point clouds.
-The 'PointCloudViewer' package is able to display large point clouds consisting of several million points.
+The `lidRviewer` package is able to display large point clouds consisting of several million points.
 So far I have tried it with over 30 million points and the display window remained fluid (smoothly pan, zoom and rotate).

 Advantage of `lidRviewer`: